ajokela/rpi-k8s-ansible/README.md

 ```

 # Upgrading your cluster
-First you need to upgrade the control plane (node00).
+First you need to upgrade the control plane (rpi-cluster-master).
 The below example is an upgrade from v1.15.0 -> v1.15.1

 ## Install the target kubeadm